ronitzik/Super-Python-Coder/README.md

    - git clone https://github.com/yourusername/Super-Python-Coder.git
    - cd Super-Python-Coder

-2. Install required dependencies:
-   - pip install -r requirements.txt

-3. Set up environment variables:
+2. Set up environment variables:
    - Create a .env file in the project directory.
    - Add your OpenAI API key to the file